Who We Are

 Regarding our future, we are happy to continue with the Adult School, and have in addition decided to form a non-profit corporation (The Castro Valley Chamber Music Society), which will enable us to do fundraising to pursue musical goals such as offering scholarships to local performers or students to play with us as soloists, pay our assistant conductor, purchase music, buy music folders and many other things.

 There will also be a change in venue for concerts in 2003.
-We will be playing in the beautiful Neighborhood Chapel, thanks to the support and generous good will of Music Director Les Neal.
+We played in the beautiful Neighborhood Chapel, thanks to the support and generous goodwill of Music Director Les Neal.

 We do continue to need help in maintaining and building the orchestra!
 If you are interested in becoming involved, please get in touch with us!